-The courts decide how to divide marital debts just as they do with marital assets.
+The courts decide how to divide marital debts just as they do marital assets.
 Since Illinois is an equitable distribution state, debt is not necessarily split 50/50.
 Instead, courts will split debts in a manner considered to be fair and equitable after considering factors such as:

 These factors may help you understand who pays debt in a divorce.
 Depending on the circumstances, there are some situations where one spouse may wind up with more debt and receive other marital assets to make the financial picture more equitable.